CiscoMerchan/Todo_List__with_Reactjs/README.md

             id: uuidv4(),
             ...`

     - Check the 'newTodoList' in the console

+    - Pass as props the 'newTodoList' to Manager.jsx:
+        `props.onSubmit(newTodoList);`